 The intro seamlessly transitioned into demos by two prop planes, which performed all kinds of twists and turns that showed just how powerful small aircraft can be.

 A bi-plane performed, and then came the jets...
-A Canadair CT-33 tore up the sky, in a badass display of old technology.
+A Canadair CT-133 tore up the sky, in a badass display of old technology.

 More prop planes performed, including an LOL-inducing acrobatic display from a Beechcraft Bonanza.
-This one is the sleeper car of aviation.
+This one is a sleeper car of aviation.

 Red Bull raised the bar with a helicopter and airplane display.
 Watching a helicopter do loops and barrel rolls definitely makes you consider pinching yourself, to see if it's all real.
 The airplane even flew corkscrews around the helicopter.
 It was wild!